i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - No new crypto or primitives required for support
 - Maintain decoupling of crypto and signing; support all current and future versions
 - Enable new crypto for destinations
+- Enable new crypto for routers, but only for garlic messages - tunnel building would be a separate proposal
 - Don't break anything that relies on 32-byte binary destination hashes, e.g. bittorrent
 - Add forward secrecy
 - Add authentication (AEAD)